-- applying the recognition and measurement principles and (a) requirements in AASB 1038 would be difficult because: - contributions in respect of self-insured defined benefit (i) members do not include explicit insurance premium components and, while a plan's actuary would normally estimate that component for tax purposes, that may not meet the relevant requirements; - (ii) for some plans, a member's resignation benefits and death and/or disability benefits are linked and would be included as part of the defined benefit member liability, with the death and/or disability component not being separately calculated; and - the amount of any self-insured defined death and/or (iii) disability benefit may not be readily identifiable where the benefit is not defined in terms of an accrued (retirement) amount plus an insured component; - (b) the proposals are not justified on cost-benefit grounds, because: - (i) applying AASB 1038 would impose significant additional costs, including the cost of systems for capturing the necessary information; and - insurance risks are generally not significant in the (ii) context of a superannuation entity's operations as a whole because few superannuation entities are selfinsured; the provision of insurance arrangements is only an ancillary benefit offered to members; and most plans reinsure all of the relevant risks with third party (re)insurers; and - (c) the potential implications of the changes to AASB 1038 that would result from the IASB's comprehensive insurance contracts project in the next few years. - BC154 Respondents to ED 179 also identified a number of alternative approaches the AASB could adopt, including: - only addressing accounting for insurance arrangements in a (a) superannuation context once the IASB's comprehensive insurance contracts project is completed;
+- be included as part of the defined benefit member liability, with the death and/or disability component not being separately calculated; and - (iii) the amount of any self-insured defined death and/or disability benefit may not be readily identifiable where the benefit is not defined in terms of an accrued (retirement) amount plus an insured component; - (b) the proposals are not justified on cost-benefit grounds, because: - applying AASB 1038 would impose significant additional costs, including the cost of systems for capturing the necessary information; and - (ii) insurance risks are generally not significant in the context of a superannuation entity's operations as a whole because few superannuation entities are selfinsured; the provision of insurance arrangements is only an ancillary benefit offered to members; and most plans reinsure all of the relevant risks with third party (re)insurers; and - (c) the potential implications of the changes to AASB 1038 that would result from the IASB's comprehensive insurance contracts project in the next few years. - BC150 Respondents to ED 179 also identified a number of alternative approaches the AASB could adopt, including: - (a) only addressing accounting for insurance arrangements in a superannuation context once the IASB's comprehensive insurance contracts project is completed; - (b) a disclosure-only approach, for example, requiring disclosure of the insurance arrangements provided, the risk exposures and any reserves established in respect of such exposures; or - (c) requiring any liabilities or assets arising from insurance arrangements to be accounted for in a manner consistent with the basis adopted for measuring member liabilities.